-The UMLS (National Library of Medicine) record must be updated with the credentials assigned by UMLS in order to enter implantable devices into a patient's chart or visit note.
+The UMLS (National Library of Medicine) record must be updated with the API Key assigned by UMLS in order to enter Implantable Devices into a patient's chart or Visit Note.
 To enter the credentials into the correspondent record:

 - Navigate to the Correspondents table: Admin tab > Connections.

 - In the grid at the top of the window, select the record with Correspondent Name National Library of Medicine.

 - Click the Edit button .